evobe/evobe/Study Info/azure.md

 **availability**  - availability options  works when you have multiple vms with the same purpose, you create them as a set - fault domains, 2 fault domains 2  vms = completely different power sources and regions, update domains up to 20 are for planned maint. the vm can be resized while it's running just head to size and change settings
 **disks** - can add additional disks up to the size limit, premium or standard, can choose size and storage type, cost is based on provisioned amount not used amount, when a disk is added it must be added to the OS like a regular disk, can detach the disk while the machine is running - detaching does not delete the drive - it can be reattached in the disks pane - (how do you know how many disks are detached?)
-**azure scale sets** - vertical vs horizontal - vertical is adding to the machine itself, more ram, more cpu, more disk space etc. - limits to scaling up, it's disruptive to the machine and it might not make things better, another way to scale is horizontally - adding more machines to the problem - no limit and it's not disruptive, ms uses *virtual machine scale set* service - when creating this resource same as bastion - need to add it to a resource group, orchestration  mode option - uniform vs flexible, flexible is good for many machines 30+ - does not use availability sets so each machine is actually different - can mix OSs etc - neat, traditional is all the same. they do not load balance automatically. there is a pretty detailed autoscaling feature within the scale set configuration, the default scale set limit is 100. can select applications to install on creation
+**azure scale sets** - vertical vs horizontal - vertical is adding to the machine itself, more ram, more cpu, more disk space etc. - limits to scaling up, it's disruptive to the machine and it might not make things better, another way to scale is horizontally - adding more machines to the problem - no limit and it's not disruptive, ms uses *virtual machine scale set* service - when creating this resource same as bastion - need to add it to a resource group, orchestration  mode option - uniform vs flexible, flexible is good for many machines 30+ - does not use availability sets so each machine is actually different - can mix OSs etc - neat, traditional is all the same. they do not load balance automatically. there is a pretty detailed autoscaling feature within the scale set configuration, the default scale set limit is 100. can select applications to install on creation, can create a scale set from a template vm.
 **creating a vm in powershell** - most common way of creating a VM, powershell or bash

 ```powershell